Chicago Bears Stadium: Background

-Sites considered
+Current stadium project

-Arlington Heights
+Purchase of Arlington Park

-A move to the village of Arlington Heights, Illinois was first proposed in 1975, as the Madison Square Garden Corp. announced they would determine the feasibility of building a sports stadium on 20 acres of undeveloped land next to the Arlington International Racecourse.
-The Bears had plans to build a publicly funded 80,000-seat stadium and sign a 35-year lease to use it, but the plan fell through when the city voters refused to approve funding, after the plan to move the MLB's Chicago White Sox to the village as well fell through.
-In 1990 Bears President Michael McCaskey said they haven't ruled out the Arlington Heights project.

-In September 2021 the Bears first put a purchase agreement on the 326-acre plot of land in the village of Arlington Heights, Illinois and the Arlington Park properties.
-In September 2022 the Bears hosted an information meeting to discuss the potential purchase and possible development of Arlington Park at John Hersey High School.
-The sale was finalized on February 15, 2023, for $197.2 million, with plans on building a new $5 billion domed stadium on the land.
-Demolition of former Arlington Park began in May, 2023, but after disagreement over the property tax assessment, prompted the Bears to explore alternative sites for its planned stadium.
-In March 2024, the village of Arlington Heights offered a tax reduction in attempt to lure the team to build new stadium in village.
-In November, the team and the city reached a tentative agreement over the tax dispute.
+In September 2021, under former team president Ted Phillips, the Bears put a purchase agreement on the 326-acre plot of land in the village of Arlington Heights, Illinois and the Arlington Park properties.
+In September 2022, the Bears hosted an informational meeting to discuss the potential purchase and possible development of Arlington Park at John Hersey High School.
+The sale of the land in Arlington Heights was finalized on February 15, 2023, for $197.2 million, with plans on building a new $5 billion domed stadium on the land.

-The Bears submitted traffic and financial studies for Arlington Heights stadium site in March 2025.
-In September, the Bears announced that their new stadium is planned for Arlington Heights.
-In November 2025, progress on the stadium was slightly delayed due to not receiving state funds for $826 million in nearby public infrastructure and a freeze on the property tax assessment for the site.
+The Bears appointed a new president and CEO, Kevin Warren, who started in the role in April 2023 with the goal of helping to build the stadium in Arlington Heights Demolition of former Arlington Park began in May 2023, but disagreement over the property tax assessment prompted the Bears to explore alternative sites for its planned stadium.